stevehjohn/Coinbase/README.md

 I've configured mine to run on system start.

 I created a folder off of the root of `C:\` called `dotnet Apps`.
 Within there, I created a subfolder `Coinbase.BalanceMonitor`.
-In there, I put the output of a `Release` build, and sett the `appSettings.json` accordingly.
+In there, I put the output of a `Release` build, and set the `appSettings.json` accordingly.

 Then, pressed `Win + R` and typed `shell:startup` to open an explorer view of startup shortcuts.
 Finally, dragged a shortcut to the exe into that location.
 When dragging the exe, hold `ctrl` and `shift` to create a shortcut.